kedarSedai/Login-Register/README.md

 User Authentication using Passport Js
 Here is the offical documentation => http://www.passportjs.org/packages/passport-local/

-Using the Local Strategy to Authenticate User
+This project consist the Local Strategy to authenticate the user

+It consists of dependency like connect-flash to show the flash message express-session
+  MongoDB as a database
+  Express as a framework
+  BcryptJs to hash a password
+  ejs as a templating engine
+  passportJs.....